ps-aiotap/storeloop/README.md

-# StoreLoop - E-commerce Platform for Indian Artisans & NGOs
+# StoreLoop - Django E-commerce Platform

-StoreLoop is a Django-based, multi-seller e-commerce platform specifically designed for Indian artisans and NGOs.
-It features Hindi/English UI, GST compliance, WhatsApp notifications, AI-powered product descriptions, and NGO partner management capabilities.
+StoreLoop is a Django-based multi-seller e-commerce platform with features for small businesses and artisans.
+It includes multi-language support, payment integration, and automated testing capabilities.

+Built to empower India's creative sellers — from NGOs and cooperatives to individual artisans.

 ## Features